 What we have said, thus far, emerges from a discussion of notice and choice applied to online behavioral advertising, but with clear parallels for the big data paradigm, generally.
 Consider typical points of contact for data gathering: signing up for a smart utility meter, joining an online social network, joining a frequent flier program, buying goods and services, enrolling in a MOOC, enrolling in a health self-tracking program, traveling, participating in a medical trial, signing up for a supermarket loyalty card, clicking on an online ad, commenting on a book, a movie, or a product, applying for insurance, a job, a rental apartment, or a credit card.
 Because these mundane activities may yield raw material for subsequent analysis, they offer a potential juncture for obtaining consent, raising the natural question of how to describe information practices in ways that are relevant to privacy so that individuals meaningfully grant or withhold consent.
 The machinations of big data make this difficult because data moves from place to place and recipient to recipient in unpredictable ways.
 Further, because its value is not always recognized at collection time, it is difficult to predict how much it will travel, how much it will be in demand, and whether and how much it may be worth.
 So, in drawing on contextual integrity, we can say that for at least two of the parameters—recipient and constraints (transmission principles)—the demand of big data is for a blank check.

 While questions of information type and use might seem straightforward at first blush, they are extremely difficult when considered in detail: the utility company explains to customers that, with smart meters, it can monitor usage at a fine grain, can derive aggregate patterns within and across customers, and use these as a basis for important decisions about allocation of resources and for targeted advisement about individual customers’ energy usage.
 A customer could read and understand reasonably well a notice of such practices because it is well circumscribed, allowing the utility to indicate who will be receiving what information and to what end.
 With notice such as this, consent is meaningful.
 However, the demands of big data typically do not stop here, as an enterprising company may do more.
 It may, for example, attempt to figure out how many people are associated with a particular account, the appliances they have, their daily work schedules, their typical bedtime, or when they are away on vacation.
 It may fold other information associated with the account into the analysis and other information beyond the account—personal or merely contextual information, such as weather.
 The company may extract further value from the information by collaborating with third parties to introduce further data fields.
-Not anomalous, practices such as these are the norm; they lie at the heart of the big data enterprise for massive corporate data brokers and federal, state, and local government actors. ow can they be represented to data subjects as the basis for meaningful consent?
+Not anomalous, practices such as these are the norm; they lie at the heart of the big data enterprise for massive corporate data brokers and federal, state, and local government actors.
+How can they be represented to data subjects as the basis for meaningful consent?